 To help promote women in interventional cardiology, the Society for Cardiovascular Angiography and Interventions (SCAI) has created the Women in Innovations (WIN) program to foster professional development and collaboration among women.

 DAIC Editor Dave Fornell with some of the faculty of the Women in Structural Heart (WISH) - Breaking the Glass Ceiling session TCT 2019.
 Left to right are doctors Linda Gillam, Morristown Medical Center; Rebecca Hahn, Columbia University; Vivian Ng, New York Presbyterian; and Dee Dee Wang, Henry Ford Hospital.

-Related Videos With WISH Presenters:
+Related Content With WISH Presenters:

 VIDEO: What is Required for Interventional Echo — Interview with Rebecca Hahn, M.D.

 VIDEO: The Importance of the Neo-LVOT in Transcatheter Mitral Valve Replacement — Interview with Dee Dee Wang, M.D.